Questions to Ask Before Buying a Car

 Don't find out too late that you can afford to buy the car, but you can't afford to own it due to operating expenses, insurance, gas mileage, annual excise taxes, and other costs of ownership.
 You're definitely not ready to buy a new car until you've researched and considered this information.

 New car buyers often don't consider the higher costs of repairs and maintenance for certain models, tires that cost twice as much as those on other cars, higher gas costs, and higher insurance (depending on make, model, and even color).

 One of the most important considerations is the repair record of the make and model.
 Does it have a history of problems with the transmissions?
 Brakes?
 Electrical systems?
 What does it cost for routine repairs and maintenance?

 Have You Evaluated Any Dealer or Manufacturer Offers Like Rebates or Low-Interest Rates?

 A $2,000 rebate on your new car may sound good, but are you sure it beats the low-interest-rate deal the dealer may offer as an alternative?
 Don't be fooled by the lure of cash upfront.
 It's not always the best choice.
-At Edmunds.com you can find out how to evaluate these offers so you come out ahead.
+You can find out how to evaluate these offers so you come out ahead.
 You can also find out about rebates and deals that manufacturers offer but the dealer doesn't tell you about (instead they pocket the savings meant to be passed on to you, the buyer).